redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 Alright, that's enough - we care about soft shadowing.
 If you remember, the farther away from the object, the softer the shadow should be.
 Actually, let's call that object the "blocker".
 PCSS is broken up into these steps:

 * Find the blocker for that pixel/fragment.
-This is of course, impossible so we get the average.
+This is of course, impossible, so we get the average.
     * The search width is dependent on the light size, which is tied to how large your shadow map is.
-* If there is something blocking, then we must figure out the proper shadow penumbra, based off of the (average) blocker depth and then we calculate a proper filter radius.
+* If there is something blocking, then we must figure out the proper shadow penumbra, based off of the (average) blocker depth, and then we calculate a proper filter radius.
 * Pass this new filter radius to PCF, or your favorite kernel .